younahjeon/apple_facestim_generation/README.md

 To get the face mesh data, build an app **_FaceDataRecorder.xcodeproj_** to your iphone.
 XCode is an IDE for MacOS so if you are a windows user, you will need to get a virtual mac or rent a mac in the cloud.

-**_FaceCaptureX.xcodeproj_** is a brainchild of [FaceCaptureX](http://prostheticknowledge.tumblr.com/post/167520295696/iphone-x-face-motion-capture-into-houdini-were) Elisha Hung.
+**_FaceDataRecorder.xcodeproj_** is a brainchild of [FaceCaptureX](http://prostheticknowledge.tumblr.com/post/167520295696/iphone-x-face-motion-capture-into-houdini-were) Elisha Hung.
 Make sure to collect a movie (~1 minute) making various facial expressions (smile, surprised) and movements of the face (wink, furrowed brow) to activate different blendshapes.
-For our purpose, we will use record option not stream.
+I've updated the code so that the text output contains camera projection matrix and imageresolution.
+After building the app, launch it, set to "Record", and click "Capture".

 Use faceData_readLog.m to parse the text file from the app.